-I mentioned how I got these NOS Shelby ten spoke aluminum wheels on my Shelby.
-My car came from the factory with steel rims & hubcaps.
-Those wheels were with the car when I got it.
-I mentioned elsewhere that I learned all the 1968 Shelby Mustangs came with steel rims and hubcaps.
-Seems there was an issue with the multiple piston Kelsey Hayes disc brakes so single piston discs were used on the 1968 Mustangs.
-And it seems that those single piston disc brakes wouldn’t fit inside the 15″ ten spoke aluminum rims without rubbing.
-As I understand it only a handful of 68 Shelby Mustangs actually got the ten spoke rims due to this issue.
-In 1983 when I ordered the ten spoke rims I just assumed this car just didn’t get the aluminum rims.
-And sure enough with one of my new rims, KH brakes rubbed.
+My GT 350 car came from the factory with steel rims & wheel covers/hubcaps.
+I mentioned elsewhere that I learned that almost all the 1968 Shelby Mustangs came with steel rims and hubcaps.
+Seems there was an issue with the four piston, Kelsey Hayes disc brakes so single piston discs were used on the 1968 Shelby Mustangs.
+And it seems that those single piston disc brakes wouldn’t fit inside these 15″ ten spoke Shelby aluminum rims without rubbing.
+So only a handful of 68 Shelby Mustangs actually got the ten spoke rims.
+But when I ordered the ten spoke rims, in 1983, I didn’t know this story, I had assumed this car just didn’t get the aluminum rims.
+And sure enough with one of my new rims, the stock KH brakes rubbed.
 A grinder in the right place quickly fixed that issue.

 The Shelby Mustang GT 350 came with Goodyear Speedway 350 E70-15″ tires.
 These were bias belted tires.
-This is from a time before radial tires were available.
+This is from a time when radial tires were not available.

 The ten spoke aluminum rims shown above on my car are directly NOS from Shelby American back about 1983.
 These rims are 15″ x 7″ wide.